 OVERVIEW Belvedere 2

 The name of the house means “beautiful view” – rightly so, as the entire Orcia valley and the Amiata mountain are spread out below.
-The house liet at 600 meters above sea level, not far from the medieval castle Castelluccio belonging to the estate, where exhibitions and a music festival take place in summer.
+Belvedere is divided into two adjacent houses, Belvedere 1 and Belvedere 2.
+The house lies at 600 meters above sea level, not far from the medieval castle Castelluccio, where exhibitions and a music festival take place in summer.
 Fields and woods surround Belvedere, which includes a large stone Granary.
 Over the long, two-storied farmhouse grow vines and roses, lavender and rosemary.
 The overall atmosphere is one of rustic charm and comfort.

 At the far end of the gardens lies a charming pool with sunbeds and deckchairs which is also used by guests staying at Belvedere 1.

 - Pool: 8 x 4.5m

 - Internet access

 - Hifi stereo